-IV.
-PROMOTION TO GRADE FOUR (Florida Statutes 1008.25)
+V. PROMOTION TO GRADE FOUR (Florida Statutes 1008.25)

+A. READING DEFICIENCY AND REQUIRED PARENTAL NOTIFICATIONS
-To be promoted to grade 4, a student must score a Level 2 or higher on the statewide, standardized English language arts assessment required under Florida Statutes

-1008.22 for grade 3.
+To be promoted to grade 4, a student must score a Level 2 or higher on the statewide, standardized English language arts assessment required under Florida Statutes 1008.22 for grade 3.
 If a student's reading deficiency is not remedied by the end of grade 3, as demonstrated by scoring Level 2 or higher on the statewide, standardized assessment required under Florida Statutes.
 1008.22 for grade 3, the student must be retained.
+A school may not wait for a student to receive a failing grade at the end of a grading period to identify the student as having a substantial reading deficiency and initiate intensive reading interventions.
+In addition, a school may not wait until an evaluation conducted pursuant to s.
+1003.57, F.S. is completed to provide appropriate, evidence-based interventions for a student whose parent submits documentation from a professional licensed under Chapter 490, F.S., which demonstrates that the student has been diagnosed with dyslexia.
+Such interventions must be initiated upon receipt of the documentation and based on the student's specific areas of difficulty as identified by the licensed professional.

 The parent of any student who exhibits a substantial deficiency in reading must be notified in writing of the following:

 - 1. That his or her child has been identified as having a substantial deficiency in reading. - 2.
 A description of the current services that are provided to the child. - 3.
 A description of the proposed supplemental instructional services and supports that will be provided to the child that are designed to remediate the identified area of reading deficiency. - 4.
 That if the child's reading deficiency is not remediated by the end of grade 3, the child must be retained unless he or she is exempt from mandatory retention for good cause. - 5.
 Strategies for parents to use in helping their child succeed in reading proficiency. - 6.
 That the statewide, standardized English language arts assessment is not the sole determiner of promotion and that additional evaluations, portfolio reviews, and assessments are available to the child to assist parents and the school district in knowing when a child is reading at or above grade level and ready for grade promotion. - 7.
 The district's specific criteria and policies for a portfolio and the evidence required for a student to demonstrate mastery of Florida's academic standards for English language arts.
-A parent of a student in grade 3 who is identified anytime during the year as being at risk of retention may request that the school immediately begin collecting evidence for a portfolio. - 8.
-Midyear promotion means promotion of a retained student at any time during the year of retention once the student has demonstrated ability to read at grade level.
+A school must immediately begin collecting evidence for a portfolio when a student in grade 3 is identified as being at risk of retention or upon the request of the parent, whichever occurs first.